cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 tweak the formula as well as attempts that didn't pan out.
 {: .notice }

-Both *Death's Door* and *TUNIC* are isometric, *Souls*-like, Action-Adventure games starring a cutesy, animal protagonist.
-However, despite the similar core gameplay and appearance, each game varies in its execution.

 ### A Primer on *Death's Door*
 When also considering the developers' previous game, [*Titan Souls*](https://en.wikipedia.org/wiki/Titan_Souls), it's clear the designers are